 - Motorcycle insurance

 - Homeowners insurance

 Root’s website claims that drivers can save as much as 52 percent on their current insurance payment by switching to Root.
 While you can’t pull up insurance quotes online, people do attest to getting good prices, at least during the first six months.
 For some, car insurance rates may go up after that depending on a number of factors.
 If you are a good driver, you can probably find a rate through Root that is less than what you are paying now.

 Keep in mind that Root can monitor how much you use your phone while driving for the test drive.
 If you use it during your trips, your driving score will go down.
 That’s a good thing because distracted driving is linked to all kinds of accidents.

-The cost of car insurance varies by location and driving history, and can even change day-by-day.
-We recommend using a comparison tool or calling our team at (844) 246-8209 to get the best rates.
+The cost of car insurance varies by location, credit score, driving history, and can even change day by day.
+We recommend using a comparison tool or calling our team at 844-246-8209 to get the best rates.